oktadev/okta-blog/_source/_posts/2021-08-05-libsodium-encryption-go-python.md

 ## Encrypt a Message with `libsodium`

-The message to be encrypted is a text file containing the poem *Jabberwocky* by Lewis Carroll.
+The message to be encrypted is a text file containing the poem "Jabberwocky" by Lewis Carroll.
 The poem itself is somewhat cryptic, as the meaning of the words is open to interpretation!
-Rather fittingly, Jabberwocky was first published in the book *Through the Looking-Glass, and What Alice Found There*.
+Rather fittingly, "Jabberwocky" was first published in the book *Through the Looking-Glass, and What Alice Found There*.

-Download the Jabberwocky poem to `jabberwocky.txt`:
+Download the "Jabberwocky" poem to `jabberwocky.txt`:

 ```bash
 curl https://raw.githubusercontent.com/oktadev/libsodium/main/Jabberwocky.txt > Jabberwocky.txt